Installation

 Install the Package: We recommend installing in editable mode (

--e) to easily pull updates.pip install -e .Tip: Consider using a virtual environment (
+-e) to easily pull updates.uv pip install -e .Tip: Consider using a virtual environment managed by

 Create Configuration Directory:

-Initialize Config Files: Copy the templates to your config directory:
+Initialize Config Files: Copy the templates into the first versioned config set:

 Configure Shell Environment: Add the following to your shell profile (